deltaswapio/deltaswap/whitepapers/0007_governor.md

 Governor divides token-based transactions into two categories: small transactions, and large transactions.

 - **Small Transactions:** Transactions smaller than the single-transaction threshold of the chain where the transfer is originating from are considered small transactions.
-During any 24h sliding window, the Guardian will sign token bridge transfers in aggregate value up to the 24h threshold with no finality delay.
+During any 24h sliding window, the Phylax will sign token bridge transfers in aggregate value up to the 24h threshold with no finality delay.
 When small transactions exceed this limit, they will be delayed until sufficient headroom is present in the 24h sliding window.
 A transaction either fits or is delayed, they are not artifically split into multiple transactions.
 If a small transaction has been delayed for more than 24h, it will be released immediately and it will not count towards the 24h threshold.
 - **Large Transactions:** Transactions larger than the single-transaction threshold of the chain where the transfer is originating from are considered large transactions.
-All large transactions have an imposed 24h finality delay before Wormhole Guardians sign them.
+All large transactions have an imposed 24h finality delay before Wormhole Phylaxs sign them.
 These transactions do not affect the 24h threshold counter.

 ### Asset pricing

 Since the thresholds are denominated in the base currency, the Governor must know the notional value of transfers in this base currency.
 To determine the price of a token it uses the *maximum* of:
-1. **Hardcoded Floor Price**: This price is hard coded into the governor and is based on a fixed point in time (usually during a Wormhole Guardian release) which polls CoinGecko for a known set of known tokens that are governed.
+1. **Hardcoded Floor Price**: This price is hard coded into the governor and is based on a fixed point in time (usually during a Wormhole Phylax release) which polls CoinGecko for a known set of known tokens that are governed.
 2. **Dynamic Price:** This price is dynamically polled from CoinGecko at 5-10min intervals.

 The token configurations are in [manual_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/manual_tokens.go) and [generated_mainnet_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/generated_mainnet_tokens.go).